ChaseLabIGDB/home/content/authors/admin/_index.md

   - Researchers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Lihui Duan is a Professor of Neuroscience at the Institute of Genetics and Developmental Biology.
+His research interests center on unraveling the role of stromal cells in the central nervous system (CNS), investigating their contributions across the spectrum from disease to health, using state-of-the-art biotechnology.
+Additionally, he has a strong passion for developing cutting-edge technologies.